paulayo02/Scratch-Projects/README.md

 # Scratch-Projects
-This projects are meant to tech kids how to programm using coding blocks in scratch.
+This projects are meant to teach kids how to programm using coding blocks in scratch.
 The Projects teach animations, storytelling and game designs.
 These are meant to lay the foundation for real life programming.